CarlDownsOracle/oci-opentelemetry/README.md

 ---

-## Setting up OTEL Collector for Testing
+## Setting up OTEL Collector Testbed

 #### `WARNING`: These instructions are **NOT suitable for production environments!**